logworthy/govhack2015-agor/README.md

 #Intro

-The dataset used was the Australian Government Organisation Register.

 The Australian Government Organisations Register (the Register) provides information on the function, composition, origins and other details of approximately 1,145 Australian Government entities, bodies and relationships.
 The Register replaces the List of Government Bodies and Governance Relationships, which was last published in 2009.

 AGORpedia aims to provide an easy to use platform to view the Australian Government Organisation Register and track changes to it over time.